-- Presence of particulate matter: The size and quantity of particulate matter also influence tube size requirements.
-Bake-out capabilities are beneficial if the particulate buildup is expected.
+- Presence of particulate matter: The size and quantity of particulate matter also influence tube size requirements of a recuperative system.
+The RTO bake-out capabilities are beneficial if the particulate buildup is expected.

-- Local regulations: Low NOx burners help ensure your facility remains compliant with local emissions standards.
+- Local regulations: Low NOx burners help ensure your facility remains compliant with evolving emissions standards for nitrogen oxidizes.

 - Need for secondary heat exchange: Consider whether your facility would benefit from secondary heat recovery.
 For example, if another process requires steam, secondary heat exchange might be a cost-effective choice in the long run.